 Wagers.
-Wagers or bets include any wager:
+Wagers include any wager:

-- Made on sports events or contests with a person in the business of accepting waders. - Placed in a wagering pool on a sports event or contest, if the pool is conducted for profit, and - · Placed in a lottery conducted for profit.
+- Made on sports events or contests with a person in the business of accepting wagers, - Placed in a wagering pool on a sports event or contest, if the pool is conducted for profit, and - · Placed in a lottery conducted for profit.

-Sports events.
+Sports event.
 A sports event includes every type of amateur, scholastic, or professional sports competition, such as:

 Auto racing Baseball Basketball

 Billiards Bowling Boxing

 Cards Checkers Cricket

 Croquet Dog racing Football

-Golf .
-Gymnastics Hockey
+Golf Gymnastics Hockey

 Horse racing Lacrosse Rugby

 Soccer Squash Tennis

 Track Tug of war Wrestling

-Contests.
-A contest includes any type of competition involving speed, skill, endurance, popularity, politics, strength, or appearances, such as:
+Contest.
+A contest is any competition involving speed, skill, endurance, popularity, politics, strength, or appearance, such as the following.

-- Elections,
+- Elections.

-- Nominating conventions,
+- The outcome of nominating conventions.

-- · Dance marathons,
+- Dance marathons.

-- · Log-rolling,
+- Log-rolling contests.

-- Wood-chopping,
+- · Wood-chopping contests.

-- Weightlifting,
+- · Weightlifting contests.

-- · Beauty contests, and
+- · Beauty contests.

-· Spelling bees.
+- Spelling bees.